-- International Master (IM): In order to earn the IM title, a player must normally have an established FIDE rating of 2400.
+- International Master (IM): To earn the IM title, a player must normally have an established FIDE rating of 2400.
 However, players must also prove their strength by having sufficiently strong results in (normally) three tournaments against very strong competition.
 Like the FM title, however, there are potential shortcuts to winning the IM title, such as by being the runner-up at the World Junior Championship.

 - Grandmaster (GM): The GM title is the most difficult title to earn for any chess player.
-In order to become a grandmaster, a player must establish a FIDE rating of at least 2500.
-In addition, they must go through the same norms process required of an IM, but with a higher standard required to achieve each norm.
+To become a grandmaster, a player must establish a FIDE rating of at least 2500.
+Also, he or she must go through the same norms process required of an IM, but with a higher standard required to achieve each norm.
 Only a few tournaments award a GM title outside of this system; winning the World Junior Championship or the World Senior Championship are two ways in which a player might earn the GM title despite not otherwise qualifying for it.

-FIDE also awards a number of titles that are given exclusively to female players.
+FIDE also awards several titles that are given exclusively to female players.
 These titles are somewhat controversial; while most contend that they help promote top female players and award their achievement, others argue that the titles are demeaning and unnecessary, as women can (and do) reach the levels of achievement necessary to earn the normal FIDE titles.
-In fact, most of the top female players in the world are now grandmasters.
+Most of the top female players in the world are now grandmasters.